MarcoTrapani/Portfolio/case-studies/bannerlord/technical-appendix.md

 **Environment:**
 Single-player campaign, late-game, player kingdom active, 900+ campaign days, multiple active wars.
+Build: [insert build/version]
+Platform: [insert platform]
+Save type: [new campaign / legacy save / modded-unmodded]

 **Observed Result:**
-After losing a major army and several nobles being captured, the enemy faction forms a new large army within a short period.
-This creates the perception that the previous victory had limited strategic impact.
+After losing a major army and multiple nobles, the enemy faction forms a new large army within [X] in-game days.
+The new army appears disproportionate to its available lords, settlements and recent losses, making the previous victory feel strategically non-persistent.

 **Expected Result:**
 Enemy recovery should be proportional to available lords, settlements, recruitment capacity, economy and recent losses.
 If rapid recovery is intended, the game should communicate why the faction is still capable of fielding a large force.